Marijuana Addiction vs. the World of Precision

-This dream pertains to my life getting out of control through marijuana addiction and alcohol.
+Marijuana addiction dream (circa 1981) pertains to my life getting out of control through marijuana addiction and alcohol.
 Marijuana is a great reliever of stress and anxiety, however, I used it daily with the intent of getting wasted, really stoned.
-My addiction to marijuana interfered with my ability to function in life.
+My marijuana addiction interfered with my ability to function in life.
 Like alcohol, some people can handle it, and there are those who cannot.
-I am one who cannot have any, because I always want more – just one more!
+I am one who cannot have any, because I always want more – just one more hit!

 I land on a lower level deck for instructions or something – and before taking off again, I take a hit off a joint.
-I had not used marijuana before in the dream, but because it was there, I did – out of habit, but it was unintentionally to get high?
-Or maybe the effects were completely unknown.
+I had not used marijuana before in the dream, but because it was there, I did – out of habit, but it was unintentional to get high?
+Or maybe the effects were completely unknown to me in the beginning of the dream.
 There was a large ashtray with a joint in it by the edge of the entry way to the lower level.
 It was just there and I just took the hit – without any anticipation or expectation.
 (Lacking clarity on why I took the hit in the dream.)

 The next thing I knew was that the “Segway” flying machine is going all over the place and I plummeted into a pool of water below.
 I end up at the bottom of this large pool of water with a sandy basin – probably 50 to 100 feet deep.
 It was a bit dark, but I could see the sunlight coming from the surface.
 I am not panicking – I notice I can breathe under water, but I am aware my capacity to do so is limited.
 I could see myself from above standing next to the wreckage of the flying “Segway”.